 Sticking to a schedule helps your dog understand that food isn’t something he can easily access all day.
 By establishing a routine, your dog will quickly catch on when it’s time for a meal.

-Dogs should be given at least two meals a day, usually 12 hours apart.
+Dogs should be given at least two meals daily, usually 12 hours apart.

 As for treats, limit them to 10% of your dog’s daily calories.
 This usually equates to one large biscuit a day.
 You can give your dog the biscuit over the course of the day or two pieces at a time.